Ethan-R0-GR/VoltEdge/README.md

 ---

+## Part 2 Details

+CSS features implemented:

+- CSS reset to ensure consistent styling across all browsers
+- Base body styles including font family, font size, line height, and background colour
+- Typography styles for all six heading levels and paragraph text
+- Sticky header with yellow bottom border
+- Navigation with hover background and active yellow underline pseudo-classes
+- Hero section with background image and semi-opaque navy overlay
+- Service article cards with yellow left border and box shadow
+- Team member cards with portrait area, role label, and info section
+- Fieldset and legend styling for grouped form sections
+- Input, select, and textarea styling with focus pseudo-class border highlight
+- Submit button with hover state
+- Location cards with yellow top border and embedded iframe maps
+- Footer split into brand column and contact column with copyright bar
+- Media query at 768px for tablet layout adjustments
+- Media query at 480px for mobile layout adjustments
+- Responsive navigation that stacks on smaller screens
+- Responsive team grid that goes from four columns to two to one
+- Responsive hero overlay that fills full width on smaller screens

+---

 ## Changelog

+### Version 2.0.0 - 29 May 2026
+- Created external stylesheet style.css and linked to all five pages
+- Added CSS reset, base body styles, and typography for all heading levels
+- Styled header with sticky positioning, yellow bottom border, and logo sizing
+- Updated navigation with hover background and active page yellow underline
+- Added hero section with background image and semi-opaque overlay on index page
+- Styled service article cards with yellow left border and box shadow
+- Added team member cards with portrait area and role label on about page
+- Styled fieldsets, legends, labels, inputs, selects, and textarea on enquiry page
+- Added focus pseudo-class highlight to all form inputs
+- Styled submit button with yellow background and hover state
+- Added location card layout with Google Maps iframes on contact page
+- Updated footer with two column layout and copyright bar
+- Added responsive media queries for tablet at 768px and mobile at 480px
+- Removed duplicate CSS rules from stylesheet

 ### Version 1.0.0 - 27 April 2026
 - Created folder and file structure including css, js, and images folders